Here are the ideas on how to create custom command in Linux using ‘alias’

 >$ cd (home_dir)

-In the above example, I have used two commands.
+Here, I used two commands.
 One is ‘cd‘ and another one is ‘lsdm’.

 >$ alias name=’string’

 3. How to Verify the Actual Commands Behind Your Custom Command

 Use ‘type’ command to verify.

 How to nullify alias-command.
 The command is ‘unalias’

 Now the ‘alias-command’ foo is no longer present.
 So the ‘foo’ command is not available now.

 How to search for the files and content in the Files